 Although CBD’s influence on the ECS may provide some people with relief, it is important to note that relieving symptoms does not mean you have gotten to the root of the issue.
 While CBD use can promote a healthy and timely digestive schedule via the ECS, it cannot correct dehydration, poor diet, and lack of activity.
 Treat your body right, and it should reward you.

-Cheef Botanicals CBD oils are organic, plant-based, lab-tested products.
+Cheef Botanicals CBD oils and CBD flower are organic, plant-based, lab-tested products.
 They contain only the best organic vegan ingredients.
 There are no additives and no artificial flavors or colors; our CBD oil is non-GMO, gluten-free, and dairy-free.
 Users can enjoy a wholesome approach to taking CBD and help encourage overall health and wellness from a trusted source.